theseus-rs/rsql/rsql_cli/docs/src/chapter2/schemas/index.md

 ### Description

-The schemas command lists the schemas in the database.
+The schemas command lists the schemas in the data source.

 ### Examples

-List the schemas in the database:
+List the schemas in the data source:

 ```text
 .schemas